Service

 Create a Class: Define a new class that implements the Service interface you've defined.

 Implement Methods: Code what the methods of the Service interface should do.
+A task is considered completed when the method returns.

 If you already have your Services implemented as APIs, the implementation here could be simple requests to your existing APIs.